The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: Number densities and stellar mass function of high-z massive quiescent galaxies

 In {\sc Eagle} and {\sc Galform}, both the stellar mass and sSFR threshold have an important effect on the number density.
 This shows that in these simulations there is a large population of massive galaxies that are moderately quenched (i.e. $10^{-11}\,\rm yr^{-1}\lesssim sSFR\lesssim 10^{-10}\,yr^{-1}$).
 This is very clearly seen later in \S~\ref{quenchingmass} in Fig.~\ref{mainseq}.
 For the most massive bin in {\sc Eagle}, we see there are no galaxies with $\rm sSFR<10^{-11}\,yr^{-1}$ ($\rm sSFR<5\times 10^{-10}\,yr^{-1}$) at $z\gtrsim 2.5$ ($z\gtrsim 3$).

 {\sc Simba} shows number densities of passive galaxies that are only mildly dependent on both stellar mass and sSFR.
-For instance, it displays a stronger dependence on sSFR than \shark\ and {\sc GAEA} but much weaker than {\sc Eagle} and {\sc Galform}. {\sc Illustris-TNG} behaves very differently with the number density of passive galaxies of any mass and sSFR threshold falling off sharply at $z\gtrsim 3.5$ with no quenched massive galaxies at $z\ge 4$.
+For instance, it displays a stronger dependence on sSFR than \shark\ and {\sc GAEA} but much weaker than {\sc Eagle} and {\sc Galform}. {\sc IllustrisTNG} behaves very differently with the number density of passive galaxies of any mass and sSFR threshold falling off sharply at $z\gtrsim 3.5$ with no quenched massive galaxies at $z\ge 4$.
 At lower redshifts, the sSFR threshold makes a negligible difference as in \shark\ and {\sc GAEA}, while the stellar mass threshold only makes a mild difference at $z\lesssim 3.5$.
-This shows that in {\sc Illustris-TNG} these quenched galaxies are very massive and very quenched.
+This shows that in {\sc IllustrisTNG} these quenched galaxies are very massive and very quenched.

-In addition to the simulations predicting quite different number densities of massive-quenched galaxies, they also predict very different fractions of passive galaxies ($f_{\rm pass}$; see Table~\ref{simus}), with differences of a factor of $\approx 3$. {\sc GAEA} predicts the highest fraction ($9.2$\%) and {\sc Simba} the lowest one ($3.6$\%).
-Coincidentally, these two simulations predict a similar number density of massive-quenched galaxies at $z\approx 3-5$, and hence the different $f_{\rm pass}$ imply that these simulations predict very different number densities of massive galaxies.
+In addition to the simulations predicting quite different number densities of massive-quenched galaxies, they also predict very different fractions of passive galaxies ($f_{\rm pass}$; see Table~\ref{simus}), with differences of a factor of $\approx 3$. {\sc GAEA} predicts the highest fraction ($9.3$ per cent) and {\sc Simba} the lowest one ($3.6$ per cent).

-The observations shown in Fig.~\ref{num_densities} display large variations and when focusing on results using JWST observations, we find that all the simulations prefer the lower number densities that are obtained using the NUVU-VJ plane, which is expected to be more robust (i.e. having fewer contaminants) than the classic UVJ selection \citep{Gould23}.
+The observations shown in Fig.~\ref{num_densities} display large variations and when focusing on results using {\it JWST} observations, we find that all the simulations prefer the lower number densities that are obtained using the NUVU-VJ plane, which is expected to be more robust (i.e. having fewer contaminants) than the classic UVJ selection \citep{Gould23}.
 This uses three colours instead of two and a probabilistic method to assign galaxies to the star-forming and passive populations.

 At $z\gtrsim 4.5$ only \shark, {\sc Simba} and {\sc GAEA} produce quenched galaxies in reasonable numbers; however they tend to have $10^{10}\,\rm M_{\odot}\lesssim M_{\star}\lesssim 10^{10.5}\,M_{\odot}$ which may be too low compared to the derived stellar masses in observations.
 Note that \citet{Szpila24} presented number densities of massive-quenched galaxies at high-z using {\sc Simba-C}, an improved version of {\sc Simba} with an updated chemical evolution model and tweaked feedback parameters.
 Those number densities are similar to the ones we obtain using {\sc Simba}, and hence we do not expect other results presented here for {\sc Simba} to be too dissimilar to what is seen in {\sc Simba-C}.